Composite Decking VS Wood Decks

 Furthermore manufacturers have told me that each batch of composite

 will be a slightly different color.
 I haven’t personally seen a

 testing that included testing for freeze thaw stability.

-Brasillia sent in by Robert Rackish this past year, 2010.
+Brasillia sent in by Robert Rackish in 2010.

 "Little did we know that it would fade and pick up stains